The K-Taping Pro course is aimed to physiotherapists, sports physiotherapists, doctors, occupational therapists and alternative practitioners.

 In the K-Taping Pro course, more than 70 techniques are used to present all the basic techniques and associated combination techniques for indications that are frequently used in your physiotherapy routine.
 In addition, the basic techniques for lymphatic techniques and the application of Crosstape are presented and learned in practical exercises.

 By participating the K-Taping Pro course, you will get to know how to use the K-Taping Therapy for many diseases with following techniques:

 - Correction techniques

 K-Taping courses have a high practical share in which the participants practice the techniques at each other.
 The learning control takes place during the practical exercises by our experienced instructors.
 This will enable you to include the K-Taping Therapy in your treatment right after the course.
 The high-quality and detailed colored course book contains all presented techniques and indications and serves you after the course as extensive practical handbook.

 The course requires anatomical and therapeutic knowledge.
 Participants should therefore have a therapeutic or medical education.
-Students or students undergoing training in therapeutic and medical careers may also attend the course.
+Students undergoing training in therapeutic and medical careers may also attend the course.

 The course fee includes the extensive color script as well as the K-Tape and Crosstape for the practical exercises.

 It is recommended to wear comfortable clothes for dressing and undressing during the practical exercises as well as to bring a towel to the underlay.